L’Enclume

 Pine Cones and Mint Cake

 The name L’Enclume is a byword for upscale fine dining in the North, and recent years have seen a steady procession of its chefs leaving the nest and launching their own cutting-edge restaurants.
-The food at all these places is no less than remarkable, so the final verdict comes down to other factors, such as service and the overall experience.
-On tonight’s showing, L’Enclume’s front-of-house standards fall short compared with the warm, polished service provided at The French, Manchester House, Moor Hall and Forest Side.
-Perhaps it was an off night, but when a meal for two costs upwards of £600 there shouldn’t be any such thing as an ‘off night’.
+The food here is no less than remarkable, and tonight’s shows exactly why this wonderful restaurant – and its peers The French, Moor Hall and Forest Side – are spoken of in such hushed terms.
+A visit to L’Enclume never disappoints.

 Cavendish StreetCartmelLA11 6PZ View map